 Unfortunately, clinical trials targeting Aβ have proved disappointing, suggesting a more complex mechanism at play.
 By probing further into the genetics of people with AD, a number of further risk genes become apparent, particularly linked to the immune system and other support cells in the brain.
 Prof Bart De Strooper believes that understanding the reaction of immune and other support cells, to “agitators” such as Aβ and Tau protein, may be key to finding new disease pathways to target.

-In this research programme, Prof De Strooper’s team will investigate the downstream effects of Aβ, including the beneficial and detrimental response by brain cells - neurons as well as the many other support cells.
-The group will utilise state-of-the-art technology to analyse individual cells as, even within the same cell type, small variations may be critical to our understanding of how the disease develops.
-The overall aim will be to identify key cellular changes during AD, which will hopefully lead to targets for treatments.
+In this research programme, Prof De Strooper’s team investigates the downstream effects of Aβ, including the beneficial and detrimental response by brain cells - neurons as well as the many other support cells.
+The group utilises state-of-the-art technology to analyse individual cells as, even within the same cell type, small variations may be critical to our understanding of how the disease develops.
+The overall aim is to identify key cellular changes during AD, which will hopefully lead to targets for treatments.

 3. Scientific goals

 Alzheimer’s disease (AD) is characterised by the build-up of abnormal proteins and widespread neurodegeneration.
 In individuals with the familial form of the condition, mutations in the amyloid precursor protein (APP), and proteins involved in processing of APP, such as gamma & beta secretase, cause the production of longer amyloidogenic amyloid beta (Aβ) peptides – thought to be the primary cause of AD.
 The amyloid-cascade hypothesis has been the prevailing theory for disease pathogenesis, however, results from clinical trials that target components of this pathway have proved disappointing.
 However, we have much to learn from their ‘failures’, and we must also address the heterogeneity and stages of different disease types.